- Sixth Form Home

-A significant proportion of our students go on to higher education, to either study languages alongside another subject, such as Business or Law.
-Frequently they continue with the study of the languages in which they have the A Level qualification or study them alongside a new language such as Italian, Portuguese, Chinese, Russian or Arabic.
+A significant proportion of our students go on to higher education.
+Some study languages alongside another subject, such as Business or Law.
+Others continue with the study of the language in which they have the A Level qualification or study it alongside a new language such as Italian, Portuguese, Chinese, Russian or Arabic.

 How you’ll be assessed

-There are a number of exams to sit as part of this two-year A Level.
+There are three exams at the end of this two-year A Level.
 There will be:

-an oral exam which lasts under half an hour
+- an oral exam which lasts for 22 minutes

 Level: A Level